lavanayakhosla/Ethereum-Donation-Platform/README.md

 2. Verifies transactions and fund utilization using blockchain.
 3. Prevents fraud and misuse of donations.

-## Features

-- **Secure & Transparent Transactions:** Every donation is recorded on the blockchain, ensuring it cannot be altered or misused.
-- **Real-Time Tracking:** Donors can track their contributions and see exactly how they are used.
-- **Smart Contracts:** Automated fund distribution based on predefined rules to ensure funds reach the right cause.

 ## Tech Stack

 - **Frontend:** React.js